Leadership Team Alignment During Organisational Change

 Change triggers identity and territory protection.
 Significant change almost always involves shifts in who holds authority, whose function grows or shrinks, and whose way of working is affirmed or challenged.
 These are not trivial concerns.
 Leaders who feel their domain is under threat — whether consciously or not — may pull back from collective accountability and prioritise protecting their own position.
 The team’s alignment weakens precisely at the moments when it needs to be strongest.

-Leadership team misalignment during change rarely announces itself directly.
-It tends to surface through patterns that look like execution problems, communication breakdowns, or individual performance issues.
-Three are especially common.
+Sometimes misalignment in a leadership team is obvious.
+However, it is often signalled through patterns that look like execution problems, communication breakdowns, or individual performance issues.

 How Leadership Team Coaching Builds Alignment

-Leadership team alignment during change does not happen through a strategy offsite or a team-building day.
-It is built — and maintained — through structured, repeated, deliberate work on how the team understands and leads the change together.
+Leadership team alignment is built — and maintained — through structured, deliberate work on how the team understands and leads the change together.

-Surfacing and working through real disagreements.
-Real alignment cannot be built on suppressed dissent.
-When leaders privately disagree with the direction, the pace, or the priorities, those disagreements do not disappear — they surface in implementation.
-Coaching creates a space in which those disagreements can be named, examined, and resolved at the leadership team level, before they become organisational problems.
+Implementation priorities: surfacing and resolving real disagreements.
+Real alignment on priorities cannot be built on suppressed dissent.
+When leaders privately disagree about what should be sequenced first, or whose function absorbs the most disruption, those disagreements do not disappear — they surface in implementation.
+Coaching creates a space in which those tensions can be named, examined, and resolved at the leadership team level, before they become visible as organisational inconsistency.

-Establishing how the team will make decisions when things change.
+Pace: establishing how the team will make decisions when things change.
 Change does not unfold according to plan.
 Circumstances shift, assumptions prove wrong, and the team is required to adapt.
-A leadership team that has agreed in advance on a framework for decision-making — what requires collective resolution, what is delegated, and what principle guides reprioritisation — maintains alignment even when the ground moves.
+A leadership team that has agreed in advance on a framework for decision-making — what requires collective resolution, what is delegated, and what principle guides reprioritisation when pace needs to change — maintains alignment even when the ground moves.
+Coaching helps the team establish and hold that framework, and return to it when the pressure to move faster or slower creates new tensions.

-Creating and holding a shared narrative.
+Narrative: creating and holding a shared story.
 Coaching helps the leadership team develop a coherent account of the change — one they have genuinely worked through together, not simply received and been asked to relay.
-A narrative built that way is more likely to be communicated consistently, because it is understood at a level that goes beyond the slide deck.
+A narrative built that way is more likely to be communicated consistently across the organisation, because each leader understands it at a level that goes beyond the slide deck.
+And when the story needs to change — as it will — the team has the habit and the discipline to update it collectively, rather than each leader adapting it privately.

 This is work that sits alongside, not instead of, the operational requirements of leading change.
-The goal is a leadership team that can hold its alignment through the full arc of the change — not just at the point of launch, but through the difficult middle and into embedding.
+The goal is a leadership team that can hold its alignment through the change — not just when it is planned or launched.

 Read more about how we work with leadership teams leading change.